appliedblockchain/ab-website/_projects/algorand.md

 delivery:
      - item:
-         - paragraph: With all the above in mind and with the commission from the Algorand Foundation, Applied Blockchain was able to design, build, and host the very first randomness Oracle for the Algorand blockchain.
+         - paragraph: With all the above in mind and with the commission from the Algorand Foundation, Applied Blockchain was able to design, build, and host the very first Randomness Oracle for the Algorand blockchain.
 The Oracle calls the same VRF used by the Algorand consensus protocol to generate verifiable pseudo-random values stored on-chain.

 results:
     - paragraph: These random values can now be used by any smart contract deployed on the Algorand blockchain for free and utilised for various use cases such as on-chain gaming, NFTs, lottery etc. The Applied Blockchain Algorand Randomness Oracle was successfully launched into production on the 17th of November 2022 and is now the official source of randomness on the Algorand blockchain.